-Born in Boa Esperança, Brazil, he began piano lessons at the age of three with Nise Obino and Lucia Branco, who had worked with a pupil of Liszt.
-He made his first public appearance at the age of five playing Mozart’s Sonata K.331.
-In 1957, after winning a grant at the Rio de Janeiro International Piano Competition with Beethoven's Emperor concerto, he went to Vienna to study with Bruno Seidlhofer, teacher of Friedrich Gulda.
-Seven years later he won the Dinu Lipatti Medal in London and first prize at the International Vianna da Motta Competition in Lisbon.
+Born in Brazil, Nelson Freire began piano studies at the age of three with Nise Obino and Lucia Branco, who has worked with a pupil of Liszt.
+He made his first public appearance at the age of five with Mozart Sonata in A K.331.
+In 1957, after winning a grant at the Rio de Janeiro International Piano Competition with his performance of Beethoven's “Emperor” concerto, he went to Vienna to study with Bruno Seidlhofer, teacher of Friedrich Gulda.
+Seven years later he won the Dinu Lipatti Medal in London and the first prize at the International Vianna da Motta Competition in Lisbon.

 His international career begins in 1959: Europe, USA, Central and South America, Japan and Israel.